 “I had done meal stuff before in the past.
 I tried one and it was just a cop-out.
 I mean, for breakfast there was like waffles with whipped cream strawberries and I was like what the heck is this?
 I was kind of pissed off about it”

-After a bad experience, Andy was on a hunt for an appropriate food service that matched his own nutritional discipline.
+After a bad experience, I was on a hunt for an appropriate food service that matched my own nutritional discipline.

 “I was training some celebrity clients on set and we were trying to work out something to where they were able to eat whenever I wasn't there to be in control.”

-Andy found Trifecta and decided to try it for himself.
-Not only was it to be a learning experience, it was a solution in Andy’s own life.
+I found Trifecta and decided to try it for myself.
+Not only was it to be a learning experience, but it was also a solution in my own life.

 “Hunting for food sucks.
 That's literally the bane of my existence.
 I hate having to search for food during the day."